 Before heading to the event, always prepare.
 Most major retailers provide an outline of requirements for vendors on their websites.
-For example, check out Home Depot’s guide.
+For example, check out Home Depot’s guide:

-If you are a new vendor, creating the relationships with retailers will be one of your greatest challenges.
+If you are a new vendor, creating relationships with retailers will be one of your greatest challenges.
 Keep this is at the forefront of your strategy, but also be aware of where small vendors typically fail.
 Keep your company growing by seeking new retailer relationships, while soundly managing your finances to ensure your retailer vendor relationship is healthy, as well as lucrative.

 Put FundThrough to work for your Business

 FundThrough helps small business owners navigate cash flow hurdles.
 Sign up in just 3 minutes and receive a credit limit approval within a business day.
 FundThrough has the highest customer service satisfaction in the industry.
 We offer complete transparency and integrity.
 If you’ve been waiting up to 90-days to be paid on your invoices, our customer service team is standing ready to fill your gaps in cash flow.